 We love that clients choosing LawDepot automatically receive a 10% discount on all LawDepot forms if they come from our blog!

 Click to visit their site and get started: LawDepot

 We love that clients choosing RocketLawyer can get excited about the affordable legal services and free legal documents.

 Click to visit their site and get started: RocketLawyer

 What Documents Do Landlords Need to Keep Long-Term?

 Documentation is vital to properly organize and maintain for any business; your rental property is no different.
-Keeping digital records within your property management software can be the easiest way to access these documents long-term.
+Keeping digital records within property management software, like Rentec Direct, can be the easiest way to access these documents long-term.
 Regardless of what method you use, you will need to keep certain documentation for tax and legal purposes.
 Keep in mind that your local area may have specific requirements; consult with a tax professional and consult with a lawyer who is familiar with landlord-tenant laws to ensure that you know what to keep (and for how long you need to keep it).

 - Lease Agreements – Perhaps the most important document within your collection, this document defines the landlord-tenant relationship and is an absolute requirement to retain.

 - Inspections – Inspections should be performed at move-out, yearly or quarterly, and whenever you have reason to believe your property may need additional care.
 Keep records of the rental prior to tenancy.
 This is a document should include a description and a video or pictures of the condition of the property prior to tenant placement, this information is critical to proving tenant damage.